Capturing hearts and TV ratings: Britain's glittering royal weddings

 It was the first British royal wedding to be filmed and broadcast live on BBC radio, with 200 million people tuning in, according to the palace.

 There were 2,000 guests, among them six kings and seven queens.
-But memories of World War II were fresh and so several of Philip's German relatives, including three surviving sisters, were not invited.
+But memories of World War II were fresh and so several of Philip's German relatives, including three surviving sisters who were married to German aristocrats, were not invited.

 War-time rationing was still in place, even for the royal family, and the government allocated Elizabeth an extra 200 clothing coupons for her satin dress, newspapers reported.